escargotprodige/slush-luxe/README.md

  2. Open the site in your browser
  3. Listen for changes & execute `haxelib run flow build web`

-*WARNING: LiveReload doesn't work (yet), you will have to refresh the page to see the changes.*

 To put your game on the web, just run:

 ```bash